italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 ## Equipment

-The "Equipment functional block" in {{figure-optical-pluggable-building-blocks}} represents the coherent pluggable itself and has the following characteristics:
+The "Equipment functional block" in {{figure-optical-pluggable-building-blocks}} represents the pluggable module itself and has the following characteristics:

 * Provides manufacturer identification information for the device

 * Advertises capabilities of the device including capabilities for the host/client side and the media/line side

-* Provides monitoring capabilities of physical characteristics and health of the device, e.g., temperature, voltage, coherent transmitter/receiver characteristics
+* Provides monitoring capabilities of physical characteristics and health of the device, e.g., temperature, voltage, optical transmitter/receiver characteristics

 * Provides for configuration where applicable – e.g., of device environmental thresholds